sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 Defect:
 Validate Calculation method, and Asr in generate prayer

-✅ Defect:
-Reset prayer values are not getting saved.
-Solution: On finish update TabPrayer's PrayerConfig

-✅ Defect:
-Funds End date is one less showing on Dashboard

 Defect:
 Configuration save cancel buttons are not getting disabled

-✅ Defect:
-Dont show masjid name in the home page drop down if prayers are not configured.

-✅ Defect:
-Login -> click company link in header -> going to 404

 Defect:
 US States select on company register page should be a required field

-✅ Defect:
-Asr next change time is not getting calculated.
-Maybe API is not doing 2 year logic to get next change.

-Defect:
-Add user to company is not sending activate email and user is not active or verified.

 -----------------------------------
 ###Requirements